sofiabrownn/BSAN-6070/CA04_ensemble_methods/# CA04-README.md

 ## Dataset

-The dataset used here contains categorical features that have been **encoded** (some via ordinal encoding, others via one-hot encoding) and a binary target variable **y**.
+The dataset used here contains categorical features.
+The categorical variabless have been **encoded** (some via ordinal encoding, others via one-hot encoding).
 We split the data into:

 - **Training Set** (`df_train`): Used for fitting the models.
 - **Test Set** (`df_test`): Used for evaluating final performance.

+To access the dataset, read the following csv into your code: https://github.com/ArinB/MSBA-CA-03-Decision-Trees/blob/master/census_data.csv?raw=true'

 **Important Note on Column Names**:
 - For XGBoost, columns must not contain special characters like `[`, `]`, or `<`.
 We rename them if necessary.